 It used to be thought that CBD acts on these CB2 receptors, but it appears now that CBD does not act on either receptor directly.
 Instead, it seems to influence the body to use more of its own cannabinoids.

-With extra attention in the last years on medicinal research, all the miraculous effects of CBD on our health is starting to blossom.
-Although it may seem so obvious to have a compound, plant or drug that helps us in various ways easily accesible, history has shown that it’s not always as straight forward as it should be.
+With extra attention in the last years on medicinal research, all the miraculous effects of CBD on our health are starting to blossom.
+Although it may seem so obvious to have a compound, plant, or drug that helps us in various ways easily accessible, history has shown that it’s not always as straight forward as it should be.

 In the Industrial Hemp Regulations, industrial hemp includes Cannabis plants and plant parts, of any variety, that contains 0.3% tetrahydrocannabinol (THC) or less in the leaves and flowering heads.